anki2308/HomeLoanDefault/README.md

 - credit_card_balance:The monthly data about previous credit cards clients have had with Home Credit.
 Each row is one month of a credit card balance, and a single credit card can have many rows.
 - installments_payment:The data of payment history for previous loans at Home Credit.
 There is one row for every made payment and one row for every missed payment.

+We can see that the data can be divided into three categories:
+- Applicant-level data which contains information about the applicant, such as education, number of family members, car owned, etc.
+- Bureau-level data which provides historical transactional information and credit balance information.
+- Other data, including external data from other data sources such as credit scores from other platforms, etc.

 ![home](https://user-images.githubusercontent.com/101788326/186601675-5bc3d64e-80ed-4884-b624-e71375736055.png)